MULEDASTAGIRIREDDY/cmoscourse/README.md

 <img width="738" height="329" alt="image" src="https://github.com/user-attachments/assets/b02d0f6c-9f76-4efd-b612-ac3ad29a2c7a" />

-Figure 3 – Three-stage derivation of PMOS load curve: original VdsP plot → Vin relabelling → Vout axis (~3:33) The full transformation from the original PMOS I-V plot to the final load curve is a 2-step process:
+Figure 3 – Three-stage derivation of PMOS load curve: original VdsP plot → Vin relabelling → Vout axis The full transformation from the original PMOS I-V plot to the final load curve is a 2-step process:

-Step 1: Relabel VgsP curves with Vin values using Vin = VgsP + Vdd (done in L4) Step 2: Substitute Vout = Vdd + VdsP on the x-axis and flip the y-axis from IdsP to IdsN = -IdsP
+Step 1: Relabel VgsP curves with Vin values using Vin = VgsP + Vdd Step 2: Substitute Vout = Vdd + VdsP on the x-axis and flip the y-axis from IdsP to IdsN = -IdsP

 After both steps, the PMOS load curve plot shows IdsN vs Vout for each Vin.
 This is what the instructor labels as the 'Load Curve for PMOS transistor'.